-It’s all stunningly beautiful but no need to feel envious - El Niño is perfidious and the weather has been awful for the last two days.
-There’s not much to do on a small island when it’s pelting with rain and blowing a gale.
-The power keeps going off and both the internet and the phone signal are intermittent even when it’s not raining.
+It’s all stunningly beautiful, but no need to feel envious - El Niño is perfidious and the weather has been awful for the last two days.
+I'm at the Augusta Bay Hotel, which has a great beach and amazing views across the cays.
+But, there’s not much to do on a small island, when it’s pelting with rain and blowing a gale.
+The power keeps going off and both the internet and the phone signal are intermittent, even when it’s not raining.
+And you can only eat so much lobster.
 The South African owner of the hotel offers to take me fishing one stormy afternoon.
 I decline.

-Friday and we’re back to perfect balmy weather.
-I’ve missed out on exploring and I only have one more day so I commission a taxi to take me on a tour of the beaches, all of the softest powdery white sand.
-Some are totally empty and stretch for miles, dipping round headlands.
+Friday, and we’re back to perfect balmy weather.
+I’ve missed out on exploring and I only have one more day, so I commission a taxi to take me on a tour of the beaches.
 All are catch your breath gorgeous - for my money the best beaches in the Caribbean.
-The busiest holds about a dozen sunbathers.
+The softest powdery white sand.
+Unbelievably clear water, the deepest turquoise you can imagine.
+Some are totally empty and stretch for miles, dipping round headlands The busiest holds about a dozen sunbathers.
 This is Tropic of Cancer Beach.
 No prizes for guessing where it is located.
-The water here is unbelievably clear and the deepest turquoise you can imagine.
-Fish lunch at Santana’s beach shack along the road is a must.
+Fish lunch at Santana’s Beach Shack, along the road, is a must.

 I'm beginning to think I'm jinxed.
 They won’t let me check in for Nassau, as the computer says I'm due to fly tomorrow, even though my e-ticket says today.
 And they say the plane is full.
 Eventually they let me on, but I notice that the last person to board gets shown to a seat in the cockpit.
 I wouldn’t have minded that one.